open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/README.md

 ```
 Note that using `auth_type` `kubeConfig`, the endpoint should only be the node name as the communication to the kubelet is proxied by the API server configured in the `kubeConfig`.
 `insecure_skip_verify` still applies by overriding the `kubeConfig` settings.
+If no `context` is specified, the current context or the default context is used.

 ### Extra metadata labels